Applying To: Neighborhood Improvement Specialist

 Nature of Work

 Incumbents act as a liaison between the City and community to assist in resolving neighborhood problems and complaints.
-Duties include: meeting with citizens, community leaders and organizations to address complaints, developing action plans and driving assigned wards to verify complaints, monitor code enforcement and identify code violations.
+Duties include: meeting with citizens, community leaders and organizations to address complaints, developing action plans and driving to assigned wards to verify complaints; monitoring code enforcement; and identifying code violations.